Harris730/Covid-Managment/README.md

 # Covid-Managment
-- ![image](https://github.com/Harris730/Covid-Managment/assets/128912747/434483fd-e4f6-410a-b3a3-00f1dd761ff2)
-- ![image](https://github.com/Harris730/Covid-Managment/assets/128912747/717892ba-e9c8-4a3f-ac32-3802a2db52fa)
-- ![image](https://github.com/Harris730/Covid-Managment/assets/128912747/5a552d9f-5d92-4bd3-b593-cc8a4ad2c81b)

 ## Overview
 This system will be able to check any type of information given at the time of Patient Creation.
 From this management system, a Management can easily check the information about Patient whether he is Corona Patient or not.
 He can also be able to maintain, delete and update record of patient.

+## Display
+- ![image](https://github.com/Harris730/Covid-Managment/assets/128912747/434483fd-e4f6-410a-b3a3-00f1dd761ff2)
+- ![image](https://github.com/Harris730/Covid-Managment/assets/128912747/717892ba-e9c8-4a3f-ac32-3802a2db52fa)
+- ![image](https://github.com/Harris730/Covid-Managment/assets/128912747/5a552d9f-5d92-4bd3-b593-cc8a4ad2c81b)

 ## Feature
 - Add option will ask the  for the Patient ID , Patient Name , Patient Age , Patient Symptoms , Patient Immune  Level , Patient Severity , Patient City and save it in a PatientFile if Immune level is higher than 10 and Symptoms are normal otherwise add in CoronaFile.